Debaditya-Som/Debaditya-Som/README.md

  I'm a DevOps and cloud computing enthusiast, passionate about coding and project development.

-- 🌱 Learning DevOps and Machine Learning
+- 🌱 Learning Machine Learning and DevOps
 - 🎓 Beta Microsoft Learn Students Ambassador
 - 🎓 Cloud Associate at Google Developer Student Clubs AOT
 - 🎓 GeeksforGeeks Campus Ambassador at Academy Of Technology
-- 🎓 Member of Core as well as Tech Team and Marketing Team at Resourcio Community
 - 👯 Looking to collaborate on Projects
 - 💬 Ask me about ..
 Coding & Football
 - 📫 How to reach me: debadityasom04@gmail.com